 One of my own experiences, involving a pagan "goddess" I rebuked in the name of Jesus, can be read here.

-Go to a mainstream Christian URL, certainly a Catholic one: e.g. the work of CAFOD, CARITAS and facts such as Catholics being 0.8 % of Ethiopia's populaton in Emdeber yet said to be contributing out of charity 90% of social work in that area.
+Go to a mainstream Christian URL, certainly a Catholic one: e.g. the work of CAFOD, CARITAS and facts such as Catholics being 0.8 % of Ethiopia's population in Emdeber yet said to be contributing out of charity 90% of social work in that area.
 You will find Catholics (and other Christians) freely doing acts of mercy and charity wherever they go in the world.
-Sure, they may have the occassional rotten egg, or twisted sect that is no more Christian than Hitler was a pacifist but seriously, who doesn't?
-Look into any other "faith", wether it be atheism (yes, atheism requires belief without wholesale "scientific" proof), wicca or whatever, and see if they are willing to do anything more than just at most "look after their own".
+Sure, they may have the occasional rotten egg, or twisted sect that is no more Christian than Hitler was a pacifist but seriously, who doesn't?
+Look into any other "faith", whether it be atheism (yes, atheism requires belief without wholesale "scientific" proof), Wicca or whatever, and see if they are willing to do anything more than just at most "look after their own".
 Most will be well intentioned.
 Some contain bright reflections of truth (for example they may try to use their faith to do good).

-However, deep down, which of these faiths leaves you with a truely good feeling, long-term.
+However, deep down, which of these faiths leaves you with a truly good feeling, long-term.
 Which in the long term feels right?
 Which gives true peace, true shalom?
 If feeling right does not involve a faith based on hope, charity and love, then something is wrong.

 Remember "seek and you shall find".

 Not one prayer for Divine Truth, from God, in the name of Jesus Christ, has gone unanswered to me.
 Pray, ask- whatever question you ask, most definitively in the name of Jesus Christ, will reach you if you are open to God: be it by Scripture, words of a Christian, or even vision or Inspiration.
 Such gifts, must, however, be studied in the light of Discernment.

 Okay, what do you mean by Pagan anyway?